-The QCA does not support allowing existing customers to remain on transitional tariffs indefinitely, as suggested by Cotton Australia.
-Doing so would result in current businesses receiving a perpetual cost advantage over all potential new entrant businesses, and be a barrier to entry in wider competitive markets.
+The QCA does not support allowing existing customers to remain on transitional tariffs indefinitely, as suggested by Cotton Australia, even where it may be more cost-effective for these customers to leave the grid.
+In addition to the considerations above, doing so would result in current businesses receiving a perpetual cost advantage over all potential new entrant businesses, and be a barrier to entry in wider competitive markets.